 Sources: beans, lentils, fish, egg whites, lean meat, poultry.

 - An iron rich diet will bring shine back to your hair and can minimize hair loss.

 follow site Sources: whole grain cereals, beets, dried fruit, almonds, sesame seeds, watercress, eggs, fish, meat.

 - For split ends, hair breakage, lack of body and shine, the mineral silica can add resilience to your hair by making it stronger.

 Sources: beets, brown rice, nuts, seeds, potatoes, peppers, cucumbers (with peel), leafy greens.

-- SCALP MASSAGE.
+- see url SCALP MASSAGE.
 It feels great and enhances circulation which promotes hair growth.
 Vitamin C and Vitamin E also enhance circulation.

 - To prevent dry, brittle hair and improve the texture, make sure to include essential fatty acids in your diet.

 Sources:fish eggs, nuts, olive oil, avocados, hemp/chia/flax seeds, legumes.